Optimal control of bit erasure in stochastic random access memory

 To understand the dependence of the heat and error on operation times, we consider the behavior of the circuit under limiting optimal protocols.
-In the short time regime, $\tau_\mathrm{op}<\tau_\mathrm{RC}$, optimal protocols resemble Fig.~\ref{fig:dram-tradeoffs}(b), where $V_\mathrm{b}$ and $V_\mathrm{w}$ are set to zero abruptly and return to their initial condition similarly sharply near $\tau_\mathrm{op}$.
+In the short time regime, $\tau_\mathrm{op}<\tau_\mathrm{RC}$, optimal protocols resemble Fig.~\ref{fig:dram-tradeoffs}(c), where $V_\mathrm{b}$ and $V_\mathrm{w}$ are set to zero abruptly and return to their initial condition similarly sharply near $\tau_\mathrm{op}$.
 This protocol effectively turns on the access transistor by bringing the wordline voltage near 0 for the duration of the protocol, then turns it off at the end---just as typical devices do in practice.
 Physically, this corresponds to the energy of the access transistors being equal to the Fermi energy of their associated bitline electrodes.
 Optimal protocols have $V_\mathrm{w}$ slightly below 0, pulling the energy of the access transistor closer to that of the electron exiting the capacitor to facilitate more downhill transitions than having the access transistor resonant in energy with the bitline electrode only.
 Meanwhile, the bitline voltage $V_\mathrm{b}$ is set to the desired 0 state to maximize the thermodynamic force to discharge the logical 1 or preserve the logical 0.
-This is reflected in representative trajectories of $V_\mathrm{o}$ under this protocol, which either stay fluctuating near 0 from the start or immediately relax to 0 once $V_\mathrm{w}$ reaches near 0.
+This is reflected in representative trajectories of $V_\mathrm{o}$ under this protocol, which either stay fluctuating near 0 from the start or immediately relax toward 0 once $V_\mathrm{w}$ reaches near 0.
 Given the constraint of the short $\tau_\mathrm{op}$, the trajectories starting in 1 lack sufficient time to relax fully to 0, hence their end value is slightly above the threshold voltage $V^*=0.1V_\mathrm{d}$.
 However, we minimize the error by erasing the bit to the extent possible within this time and by ensuring incoming 0 states stay 0.
 Mirroring the output voltage, the dissipated heat either fluctuates around 0 for the initial logical 0 state or grows as the capacitor discharges when starting in the logical 1.
 For simulations starting in a thermal distribution, the transistor is occupied roughly half the time, and the energy lost from this electron accounts for the small finite dissipation observed for some trajectories starting from the logical 0 state.